Last updated: 10 Nov 24 00:24:34 (UTC)

 The 30-year term policy is $236 per month cheaper than the cash-value policy, and both are offered by the same company.
 Thus, the correct choice is to buy the term product and invest the $236 premium savings every month for 30 years.
 At 8% it will grow to $351,725.

 At the end of 30 years when the term is over, the client will be 65.
-His family won’t need life insurance coverage because they’ll have fewer financial obligations (lower debt, kids are out of the house), and he and his wife will live off of their retirement income, including the $351k from his premium savings.
+His family won’t need life insurance coverage because they’ll have fewer financial obligations (lower debt, kids are out of the house), and will be living off of their retirement income, including the $351k from his premium savings.
 This is called buying term and investing the difference.

 *Source: Quicklife.
 Rates of return herein are for illustrative purposes only.
 These hypothetical examples do not reflect a specific savings vehicle.